Operation Toan Thang III: June

-On 14 June at midday a unit of the 2nd Brigade, 1st Cavalry Division found an arms cache in a bunker complex 10 mi northeast of Phú Cường containing 71 carbines, three light machineguns, a 75mm recoilless rifle, nine 81mm mortars and assorted other munitions.
+On 14 June at midday a unit of the 2nd Brigade, 1st Cavalry Division found an arms cache in a bunker complex 10 mi northeast of Phú Cường containing 71 carbines, three light machineguns, a 75 mm recoilless rifle, nine 81 mm mortars and assorted other munitions.
 On 15 June at 09:35 the armored cavalry squadron of the 25th Infantry Division engaged an enemy force 3 mi north of Trảng Bàng, the squadron was supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 18:15 leaving 40 dead and two individual and five crew-served weapons; U.S. losses were one killed.
 At 18:45 an OH-6 of 1/9th Cavalry engaged ten enemy soldiers 11 mi north of Tây Ninh and called in artillery fire on the location, following the strike eight bodies were counted.
 An AH-1 was shot down 17 mi north of Xuân Lộc.

 On 16 June at 01:30 helicopter gunships from the 1/9th Cavalry attacked an enemy campsite, 12 bodies were later seen in the area.
 At 14:30 armored cavalry from the 25th Infantry Division found 13 PAVN bodies 1 mi northwest of Trảng Bàng, they appeared to have been killed two days previously.
 At 15:45 reconnaissance troops from the 1st Infantry Division engaged an enemy force 20 mi south-southeast of An Lộc killing ten.
-At 16:30 a unit of the 2nd Brigade, 1st Cavalry Division found a munitions cache 20 mi south-southeast of An Lộc containing 16 107mm and five 122mm rockets.
+At 16:30 a unit of the 2nd Brigade, 1st Cavalry Division found a munitions cache 20 mi south-southeast of An Lộc containing 16 107mm and five 122 mm rockets.
 At 17:45 a unit of the 3rd Brigade, 1st Cavalry Division engaged an enemy force 12 mi northeast of Xuân Lộc.
 Artillery and helicopter gunship support was provided and the enemy withdrew at 18:50 leaving 9 dead; U.S. losses were one killed and one Kit Carson Scout killed.
 On 17 June at 05:55 a unit of the 3rd Brigade, 1st Cavalry Division in a night defensive position 17 mi north of Xuân Lộc was attacked by a PAVN force.
 The PAVN withdrew at 07:05 leaving nine dead and two individual and one crew-served weapons.
-At 10:15 a unit of the 2nd Brigade, 1st Cavalry Division found a weapons cache 20 mi southwest of An Lộc containing five 240mm rockets.
+At 10:15 a unit of the 2nd Brigade, 1st Cavalry Division found a weapons cache 20 mi southwest of An Lộc containing five 240 mm rockets.
 At 16:30 helicopters carrying a unit of the 2nd Brigade, 25th Infantry Division received heavy ground fire near a landing zone 8 mi northeast of Trảng Bàng.
 Helicopter gunships and airstrikes hit the area and the troops were landed and searched the area finding 32 PAVN/VC dead and six individual and seven crew-served weapons.